-General Education subjects are programmed for the most part in eight designated blocks to ensure that a wide range of subjects are available to students.
+General Education subjects are programmed for the most part in eight designated blocks to ensure that a wide range of subjects is available to students.
 Course authorities plan timetables so that students have some of these blocks available to them to take General Education subjects.
-In 1994 most subjects are offered in each of the following timetable blocks:
+In 1995 most subjects are offered in each of the following timetable blocks:

-- Monday 9-11am

-- Monday 2-4pm

-- Monday 6-8pm

-- Wednesday 9-11am

-- Wednesday 2-4pm

-- Wednesday 6-8pm

-- Friday 9-11am

-- Friday 2-4am

-In addition, in 1994, some subjects will be scheduled outside these slots to maximise student access to subjects.
-Details are in the General Education Program Catalogue available from the Centre's office.
+Monday 9-11am Monday 2-4pm Monday 6-8pm Wednesday 9-11am Wednesday 2-4pm Wednesday 6-8pm Friday 9-11am Friday 2-4pm

 The locations for classes will be posted on the Centre's noticeboard in the week before the start of each session.